 Step 1: Compare gas prices online.
 The website GasBuddy is a major help if you're looking for the best gas prices.

-The site (and others like it) is focused on keeping as up-to-date on changing gas prices s possible.
-Organizing locations by their price or relative distance to you, it’s a lot faster to see which areas have the best deals.
+The site (and others like it) is focused on keeping as up-to-date on changing gas prices as possible.
+Organizing locations by their price or relative distance to you, it's a lot faster to see which areas have the best deals.

 In addition, with the way GasBuddy keeps track of past prices, you can see how your local prices have changed over time.
 Using a map service like Google Maps will give you an overlay of the gas stations along your route.